ietf/tao/Tao.md

 IETF discussion lists are archived.
 That is, all of the messages sent to the list are automatically stored and made accessible.
 Many such archives are listed online at [https://mailarchive.ietf.org/].
 If you don't find the list you're looking for, send a message to the list's "-request" address (not to the list itself!).
 The Working Group charter listings at https://datatracker.ietf.org/wg are a useful source. [https://www6.ietf.org/wg/concluded] is a list of old, concluded WGs.

 Some WG lists apply size limits on messages, particularly to avoid large documents or presentations landing in everyone's mailbox.
-It is well worth remembering that participants do not all have broadband connections (and even those with broadband connections sometimes get their mail on slow connections when they travel), so shorter messages are greatly appreciated.
+It is well worth remembering that although most participants do, not all have broadband connections (those in remote locations may still rely on lower bandwidth, slower connection when the Internet is available to them), so shorter messages are greatly appreciated.
 Documents can be posted as Internet-Drafts; presentation material can be posted to a web site controlled by the sender or sent personally to people who ask for it.
 Some WGs set up special sites to hold these large documents so that senders can post there first, then just send to the list the URL of the document.

 4.6 Interim Working Group Meetings

 Working Groups sometimes hold interim meetings between IETFs.
 Interim meetings aren't a substitute for IETF meetings, however — a group can't decide to skip a meeting in a location they're not fond of and meet in Cancun (or even someplace mundane) three weeks later, for example.
 Interim meetings require AD approval and need to be announced at least one month in advance.
 Location and timing need to allow fair access for all participants.
 Like regular IETF meetings, someone needs to take notes and the group needs to take attendance.
 Decisions tentatively made during an interim WG meeting still must be ratified on the mailing list.

-In recent years, some Working Groups have started to have "virtual interim meetings" which take place over the phone and/or online instead of face-to-face.
-Virtual interim meetings can be useful for getting Working Groups to pay attention to their work between the regular IETF face-to-face meetings, and have a much lower cost for attendance than face-to-face interim meetings.
+Some Working Groups host "virtual interim meetings" which take place over the collaborative online tools or phone instead of face-to-face.
+Virtual interim meetings can be useful for getting Working Groups to pay attention to their work between the regular IETF face-to-face meetings, speed work progress, and have a much lower cost for attendance than face-to-face interim meetings.
 Virtual interim meetings have the same reporting requirements as face-to-face virtual meetings.

 The IESG has rules for advance notice on time and place of interim Working Group meetings, as well as reporting the results of the meetings.
 The purpose of these rules is to make interim meetings accessible to as many Working Group members as possible and to maintain the transparency of the Working Group process.